Rashadul-Haque-JS/Rashadul-Haque-JS/README.md

 ### :man_technologist: About Me :

-- 🔭 I’m studying fullstack developer program which is fundamentally based on JavaScript.
+- 🔭 I’m looking forward to complete my two years developer program in this june.
-- 🌱 At present I'm learning software life cycle management which is related to cloud services.
+- 🌱 At present I am looking for new role in frontend development.
 - 📃 I have set a plan for learning deeper in cloud platform technologies.
 - 📫 How to reach me: mrhaque179@gmail.com